soymadip/KireiSakura-Kit/docs/docs/roadmap.md

         - [ ] Methods.

     - [ ] Make a clearer Design guide.
+        - methods form packages should name with packageName.methodName
         - The functons will print log with a tab at front.
         - so users heading, then function's logs...

 === "Later in Time"